After the war

 Harry narrowed his eyes and could tell that Malfoy had his eyes closed, so he must be sleeping.
-The movements of the boy were slow and small, but Harry could clearly see how Malfoy's fingers started to clutch the sheets.
+The movements of the boy were slow and small but Harry could clearly see how Malfoy's fingers started to clutch the sheets.
 Then his legs moved a bit, pushing the blanket away, but not succeeding and his head turned towards Harry and then Harry could see his lips moving.
 Was Malfoy talking in his sleep?

-Without thinking Harry got up and walked to the wall separating the room and articulated his words, "Let me in."
+Without thinking, Harry got up and walked to the wall separating the room and articulated his words, "Let me in."

 Harry didn't move, but took a deep breath before saying, "Please."

 Harry waited for a minute and then returned to his own bed.
-He sat on the bed staring at Malfoy's back for a moment before giving up, putting his glasses on the night table, put his head to the pillow and soon he was asleep.
+He sat on the bed staring at Malfoy's back for a moment before giving up, putting his glasses on the night table.
+He put his head to the pillow and soon he was asleep.
 No nightmares tonight for Harry.